 In an increasingly introspective society, teaching children more than just the academic curriculum is more important than ever.
-In my previous role, leading inclusion, health and well being in a highly successful primary school, I learnt and developed many strategies that contributed to us achieving “outstanding” for behaviour and safety (and all other areas) in our Ofsted inspection.
+In my previous role, leading inclusion, health and well being in a highly successful primary school, I learnt and developed many strategies that contributed to us achieving “outstanding” for behavior and safety (and all other areas) in our Ofsted inspection.

 Expecting children to just “know” how to behave and relate to other children and adults isn’t fair.
-It needs teaching and practising just as much as any other skill taught in school.
+It needs teaching and practicing just as much as any other skill taught in school.
 Yet, for some reason it sometimes seems to be something that is given less of a priority.
-I have worked in many schools in very different settings- from the most elite private school in Sydney to one of the most deprived estates in the UK and these skills matter just as much in any setting.
+I have worked in many schools in very different settings—from the most elite private school in Sydney to one of the most deprived estates in the UK and these skills matter just as much in any setting.
 Here are just a few of the things that have worked for me and the children I have worked with:

 1. Lead by example

 Ask any parent and they will most probably tell you that their child idolizes their teacher.
 I can tell a lot about the teachers of my own children by the way that they imitate them when they are playing teachers at home.
 If you are modeling the values that you want to instill in the children you teach, it will naturally feed down into their behaviors.
 Speak to your children with kindness and respect, listen to them, be patient with them, and if you get it wrong—say sorry!

 2. Teach values